NECROTIC RING SPOT FUNGUS

 Fungicide Applications Kill Microbes and Microbes are What We are Trying to Rebuild

 Using fungicides to treat Necrotic Ring Spot (NRS) can often do more harm than good.
 While fungicides may temporarily suppress the fungus, they do not address the root cause of the disease—poor soil health, compacted conditions, and imbalanced microbial populations.
-Overuse of fungicides can kill beneficial microbes that naturally help suppress the disease, further weakening the soil’s ability to recover.
+The us of fungicides can kill beneficial microbes that naturally help suppress the disease, further weakening the soil’s ability to recover.
 Additionally, NRS is primarily a stress-related disease, meaning that improving soil aeration, increasing organic matter, and maintaining proper watering practices are far more effective long-term solutions.
 Rather than relying on fungicides, focusing on soil health and plant resilience is the best way to manage and prevent Necrotic Ring Spot.

 Build the Soil with Organics